 Zionsville Indoor Percussion (ZIP)

-Michael Rennaker will introduce the new show each year at the Parent Information Meeting for ZIP.
-The team outlined in the Staff section writes, develops, and coaches performers to learn the show.
+Michael Rennaker will introduce the new show each year at the Call Out/Parent Info Meeting for ZIP.

 People Elements